 By Himani Baid, a B.A.
 L.L.B student from Amity University Chhatisgarh

-The last time a military coup happened in Myanmar it lasted over fifty years under three different military heads until the military junta eventually dissolved in the year 2011.
-A decade after, the coup has once again tossed the country back into a long spell of uncertainty and instability.
+The last time a military coup happened in Myanmar, it lasted over fifty years under three different military heads until the military junta eventually dissolved in 2011.
+A decade later, the coup has again tossed the country back into a long spell of uncertainty and instability.

 The morning of February 1, 2021, marked an end to Aung San Suu Kyi’s sojourn as the de facto head of Myanmar in a military coup.